'Rattled' Mali junta calls for protests against ECOWAS sanctions | DW | 11.01.2022

 ECOWAS has maintained that the junta-backed government must hold elections as soon as possible to return the country to civilian rule.

-President of ECOWAS Jean Claude Kassi Brou expressed his distaste for the posture taken by the soldiers.
+President of ECOWAS Jean Claude Kassi Brou expressed his distaste for the position taken by the soldiers.

 But Grit Lenz, coordinator of the civil-society network Focus Sahel, which works on peace and development policy issues in the Sahel, told DW that generally, Malians support a longer transition period.